ManokHub

 • Fight records: Win-loss record of each bird, fighting style observations, weapon used

-• Expenses: Monthly feed costs, medication, equipment — para alam mo kung sustainable ang operation mo
+• Expenses: Monthly feed costs, medication, equipment — so you know if your operation is sustainable

-Kahit simple notebook lang, okay na.
-Ang important ay consistent ka sa pag-record.
+Even a simple notebook will do.
+What matters is that you're consistent with recording.
 Over time, this data will help you make better breeding decisions.

 Step 8: Budgeting for Ongoing Costs